romeerez/orchid-orm/packages/docs/src/guide/columns-json-types.md

 ## refine

-Add a custom check for the value, validation will fail when falsy value is returned:
+Add a custom check for the value, validation will fail when a falsy value is returned:

 ```ts
 const someTable = db('someTable', (t) => ({